-In adolescents with subthreshold depression, early fractional anisotropy (FA) variations in tracts projecting from the corpus callosum to the anterior cingulated cortex may confer a greater risk for transition to depression, according to the results of a study published in the American Journal of Psychiatry in Advance.
+In adolescents with subthreshold depression, early fractional anisotropy (FA) variations in tracts projecting from the corpus callosum to the anterior cingulated cortex may confer a greater risk for transition to depression, according to the results of a study published in the American Journal of Psychiatry.

 Helene Vulser, MD, PhD, of INSERM, Research Unit UMR 1000, Research Unit “Neuroimaging and Psychiatry,” Paris; University Paris-Saclay, Gif-sur-Yvette, France; University Paris Descartes, Paris, and colleagues recruited 96 adolescents with subthreshold depression and 336 healthy controls drawn from a community-based cohort.
 Using diffusion tensor imaging and whole brain tract-based spatial statistics (TBSS), the researchers assessed white matter microstructure when the participants were age 14.
 They reassessed these individuals for depression at age 16.